 100 hours for 100 schools (100/100) is a collaboration between several organizations involved in providing high quality and well supported astronomy education programs.
-The 100 schools will come from the 1,300 schools that already actively participate in International Astronomical Search Collaboration and will be from at least 50 countries.
-The teachers will be invited to pick and develop a project with their students.
+The 100 schools come from the 1,300 schools that already actively participate in International Astronomical Search Collaboration.
+The teachers are invited to pick and develop a project with their students.
 A number of projects will be suggested, from the basic to the advanced, with training offered through Galileo Teacher Training Programme and Global Hands on Universe.

 |Organizers:||Bonnie Thurber, Carl Pennypacker, Patrick Miller, Rosa Doran, Vivian White, Fraser Lewis|

 |Active:||Dec 2018 → present|

 You can view some of the images and astronomy discussion of the teachers involved on this Padlet.